rocketlabdelta/info-central/_design/fin-flutter.md

 It is also interesting to note that resonant coupled harmonic oscillators with two degrees of freedom can, under the right conditions, exhibit chaotic motion.
 Maybe that explains some of those weird flutters you’ve experienced!

-{% media /images/finflutter_instrument_w_detail.jpg|A Wilberforce pendulum is a harmonic oscillator with two degrees of freedom %}
+{% picture path: '/images/finflutter_instrument_w_detail.jpg', caption: 'A Wilberforce pendulum is a harmonic oscillator with two degrees of freedom' %}

 To solve the flutter equations analytically is possible but it is pretty difficult.
 Today aerodynamicists probably use computational fluid dynamics or finite element analysis software to analyze these sorts of problems.